 - The student's current treatment, medication and/or other mitigating measures used or recommended by the provider as they relate to the disability and housing needs.

 - Any substantial side effects of medication, if applicable.

 - A complete description of the desired housing configuration and discussion of why this specific configuration is the necessary accommodation for the student's disability (including why the student's needs cannot be met on campus if the request is to waive the housing requirement).

-Documentation must be recent (three years old or newer is preferred) and on official letterhead; the professional provider of care cannot be an immediate family member.
+Documentation should be recent (three years old or newer is preferred) and on official letterhead.
+The professional provider of care cannot be an immediate family member.

 If the student is registered with the Academic Success Center for academic accommodations, further documentation may be required in order to substantiate the request for housing accommodations.

 If the student is currently working with someone at the Counseling Center, the documentation provided by the Counseling Center must follow the guidelines listed above.
 Documentation from Student Health Services is acceptable if they are the primary care provider.

 How to Request Accommodations